dpakGit/DevOps_Traning/Terraform/Assignments/Mypractice.md

 Note that using either of these approaches will result in a new VPC being created each time you apply the configuration, as the name will be different.
 If you want to update the existing VPC instead, you'll need to use a different approach.

-Q) Modify the code so that the user can customize the uuid -resource "aws_vpc" "main" {
+Q) Modify the following code so that the user can customize the uuid -resource "aws_vpc" "main" {
   cidr_block = "10.0.0.0/16"
   lifecycle {
     create_before_destroy = true